smnorris/bcfishpass/01_prep/gradient_breaks/README.md

 values, it is easy to analyze the gradient of a stream at any point.

-To identify potential gradient barriers on a given stream, start at the mouth of a stream (`blue_line_key`) and iterate through each vertex of the stream flow line, calculating the gradient between the given vertex and the next vertex at least 100m (or as otherwised specified) upstream.
-Any section of stream with gradient falling within the noted gradient classes is identified and a 'gradient break' point is generated at the vertex where this slope begins.
+To identify potential gradient barriers on a given stream, start at the mouth of a stream (`blue_line_key`) and iterate through each vertex of the stream flow line, calculating the gradient between the given vertex and a point 100m upstream.
+Any 100m section of stream with gradient falling within the noted gradient classes is identified and a 'gradient break' point is generated at the vertex where this slope begins.

-To generate:

-    python gradient_breaks.py <thresholds> <interval> <watershed_groups>
+These are the `edge_type`s included: `(1000,1050,1100,1150,1250,1350,1410,2000,2300)` - network connectors
+within lakes and similar are excluded.

+To generate the gradient break table:

+    ./gradient_breaks.sh